Illinois Compiled Statutes

 (b) timetables for ensuring that appropriate early

-intervention services will be available to all eligible infants and toddlers in this State after the effective date of this Act;
+intervention services, based on scientifically based research, to the extent practicable, will be available to all eligible infants and toddlers in this State after the effective date of this Act;

 (d) for each eligible infant and toddler, an

-Individualized Family Service Plan, including case management services;
+Individualized Family Service Plan, including service coordination (case management) services;

 (e) a comprehensive child find system, consistent

-with Part B of the Individuals with Disabilities Education Act (20 United States Code 1411 through 1420), which includes timelines and provides for participation by primary referral sources;
+with Part B of the Individuals with Disabilities Education Act (20 United States Code 1411 through 1420 and as set forth in 34 CFR 300.115), which includes timelines and provides for participation by primary referral sources;

 (f) a public awareness program focusing on early